 The Science on the Sonoita Plain Symposium is held annually to share results of scientific investigations and land management activities that are occurring within the upper watersheds of Cienega Creek, Sonoita Creek, and the Babocomari River.
 The SOSP symposium encourages exchange among scientists, land managers, local landowners and citizens about the unique and diverse resources of the Sonoita Plain.
 Sponsored by: Cienega Watershed Partnership and National Audubon Society with Support from Partnering Organization: The Nature Conservancy and Bureau of Land Management

-The Appleton-Whittell Research Ranch CBC held on Wednesday January 3, 2018 was a great success.
+Come on out for this seasons Christmas Bird Count (AZAW) Thursday January 3rd.
+For more information on participating please contact Suzanne Wilcox through the link listed below.
+Last seasons Appleton-Whittell Research Ranch CBC held on Wednesday January 3, 2018 was a great success.
 We had 29 participants that observed a total of 3176 individuals and 104 species.
 The highlights from the count were two golden eagles, a high number of Gadwalls at 16, a new high number of Blue-winged teals at 29 and a second all time high number for Northern pintails at 22.
 Count week birds spotted included a Swainson's hawk and an Elegant trogon.
 We also had one rare bird sighting of a Pacific wren.
-Next seasons count will be held on Thursday January 3, 2019.
-If you are interested in participating email Suzanne Wilcox through the link listed below.